pingcap/docs-cn/sql-statements/sql-statement-create-index.md

 ## Multi-valued index

-> **Warning:**
->
-> For the current version, this feature is still experimental and not recommended for production environments.

 Multi-valued index is a kind of secondary index defined on an array column.
 In a normal index, one index record corresponds to one data record (1:1).
 In a multi-valued index, multiple index records correspond to one data record (N:1).
 Multi-valued indexes are used to index JSON arrays.
 For example, a multi-valued index defined on the `zipcode` field will generate one index record for each element in the `zipcode` array.

 ```json